arcus/Arcus_Labs_Orientation/new_data_contribution.md

 ### Scope of Contribution

 Arcus has standards for contributing data that require some remediation and the second module of this series [link] we go into the data preparation workflow in greater detail.
-If your research is deliberately phased or continually enrolls participants, we can establish a plan of work and cadence for your data submissions
+If your research is deliberately phased or continually enrolls participants, we can establish a plan of work and cadence for your data submissions.

 Data generated in the course of CHOP research will be archived in approved formats, including, but not limited to: